Last Updated on January 2026

 According to the law, both parents have the legal duty to support their dependent children.
 So, when you divorce in Washington State with a child or children, the decisions concerning the distribution of their financial maintenance between parents mostly depend on the custody arrangements.

 It is typically assumed that the custodial parent already meets the basic support obligations by having the right to primary custody.
 In other words, a parent with whom kids live spends money on them directly.
 On the other hand, the parent who spends less than 50% of the time with children should make monthly payments to the other party.
 If custody is joint and both parents spend an equal amount of time with children and provide them with an equal extent of care, the court may still order one of them to pay child support if their income is much higher.
-So, the final decision is made according to the Washington State Support Schedule after considering the children’s needs and parents’ incomes.
+The final decision follows the revised 2026 Washington State Support Schedule, which expanded the presumptive economic table from a $12,000 cap to $50,000 in combined monthly net income, providing clearer and often higher entitlements for high-earning families.

 Are Wives Entitled to Alimony in a Washington Divorce?